Panpsychism: Russellian monism

 Russellian monism is a type of neutral monism.
 The theory is attributed to Bertrand Russell, and may also be called Russell's panpsychism, or Russell's neutral monism.
 Russell believed that all causal properties are extrinsic manifestations of identical intrinsic properties.
 Russell called these identical internal properties quiddities.
 Just as the extrinsic properties of matter can form higher-order structure, so can their corresponding and identical quiddities.
 Russell believed the conscious mind was one such structure.
+If the quiddities are a form of consciousness, the resulting view is Russellian panpsychism, and if they involve proto-consciousness, the resulting view is Russellian panprotopsychism.
+Russellian physicalism is the view that quiddities can also be physical, without having any consciousness-like aspect, while remaining relevant to explaining consciousness.